rkalescky/documentation/common/description_long.rst

-SMU’s new high-performance compute cluster will dramatically increase the computational capacity and performance that SMU provides to its researchers.
-The new cluster features state of the art CPUs, accelerators, and networking technologies, significantly more memory per node, and advanced interactive GPU-accelerated remote desktop experiences.
+SMU’s new high performance computing (HPC) cluster, ManeFrame II (M2), will dramatically increase the computational capacity and performance that SMU provides to its researchers.
+The new cluster features state-of-the-art CPUs, accelerators, and networking technologies, significantly high memory capacity per node, and advanced interactive GPU-accelerated remote desktop experiences.
 Also, the cluster is much more energy efficient making it more economical to run and more environmentally friendly!

-The new cluster will provide a similar interactive experience for researchers currently using ManeFrame.
-Similarities include the CentOS 7 operating system (replacing Scientific Linux 6; both are Red Hat Enterprise Linux derivatives), the SLURM resource scheduler, and the Lmod environment module system.
+The new cluster will provide a similar interactive experience for researchers currently/previously using ManeFrame I. Similarities include the CentOS 7 operating system (replacing Scientific Linux 6; both are Red Hat Enterprise Linux derivatives), the SLURM resource scheduler, and the Lmod environment module system.
 Additionally, updated, but familiar,